GregWickham/WordNet-MS-SQL/README.md

 The functions and stored procedures support [the WordNet editor.](https://github.com/GregWickham/WordNet_GUI)

 The database defines a user named WordNetEditor, which has read / write / execute privileges on all the database objects needed by the WPF editor.
-Ther simplest way to get the editor running is probably to create a login on your SQL Server instance that corresponds to this user.
+The simplest way to get the editor running is probably to create a login on your SQL Server instance that corresponds to this user.